 Lesson #2: Illuminate the exterior with motion-activated lights.
 Install floods at garage entry points and light up your pathways.
 Install at your side and back door entrances too.
 Motion lights can cause a thief to second guess whether the light or someone inside activated the flood.
 The main thing is not to allow a thief to operate in the dark where passersby or neighbors or unable to spot them.

 Lesson #3: Secure your doors.
 Ensure your entry doors are solid – preferably steel-clad.
 All entry doors should have a deadbolt.
-Door windows should obscure and not allow potential intruders to peep in to discern if anyone’s home.
+Door windows should be obscure and not allow potential intruders to peep in to discern if anyone’s home.
 With the deadbolt, ensure the strike plate is installed with 3″ stainless steel screws.
 These longer screws can help to prevent door kick-ins by allowing the deadbolt to “bond” with the studs that surround the door jamb.

 You can take it a step further and reinforce the most vulnerable points with a kit like the Door Armor MAX (sold on Amazon).
 I’ve got one on the way and hopefully, the install is as easy as the company claims.